Essential Guide: Water Resource Management: objectives, policy & strategies

 Meanwhile the World Bank defines WRM as the “process of planning, developing, and managing water resources, in terms of both water quantity and quality, across all water uses”.
 It includes the institutions, infrastructure, incentives, and information systems that support and guide water management.

-Water resources management, as highlighted by the World Bank, aims to optimize the advantages of water by guaranteeing an ample supply of quality water.
+Water resources management, as highlighted by the World Bank, aims to optimise the advantages of water by guaranteeing an ample supply of quality water.
 This is essential for various purposes such as drinking water and sanitation services, food production, energy generation, inland water transport, and water-based recreation.
 Simultaneously, it endeavours to support the health of water-dependent ecosystems and safeguard the aesthetic and spiritual values associated with lakes, rivers, and estuaries.

 Water resource management also entails managing water-related risks, including floods, drought, and contamination.
 The complexity of relationships between water and households, economies, and ecosystems, requires integrated management that accounts for the synergies and tradeoffs of water's great number of uses and values.